kidonng/plug.fish/README.md

-# 🐟🔌 Fish plug
+# 🐟🔌 plug.fish

 Git-based [Fish](https://fishshell.com/) plugin manager.

-> Fish plug is heavily infulenced by [Fisher](https://github.com/jorgebucaran/fisher).
+> plug.fish is heavily infulenced by [Fisher](https://github.com/jorgebucaran/fisher).
 If you want a minimal alternative, check it out.

 - Manage plugins with concurrent updating and shell completions
 - Beyond CRUD: disable a plugin or pin a plugin's update